neams-th-coe/cardinal/doc/content/developers.md

 commit, but only update the MOOSE submodule in Cardinal to the commit that is compatible with SAM.
-You can find the latest MOOSE version used in SAM by looking at the [history](https://git-nse.egs.anl.gov/SAM/SAM/-/commits/devel/) in the SAM repository, nothing the git hash, and then only updating the MOOSE subdmodule to that point.
+You can find the latest MOOSE version used in SAM by looking at the [history](https://git-nse.egs.anl.gov/SAM/SAM/-/commits/devel/) in the SAM repository, nothing the git hash, and then only updating the MOOSE submodule to that point.

 ## Updating the Website